Le nid des Marsupilamis: Background

 Since the stories of this album were produced some time apart, the protagonists abruptly shift from driving their Turbotraction:Turbot-Rhino I in the first story, and the Turbot 2 in the second.

 Gaston Lagaffe features in his third Spirou adventure cameo in La foire aux gangsters.
 The version of this album differs slightly from the one serialised in Spirou, in that a final half-page has been removed.

 In the original comic, issue 1045 published in late April 1958, Soto Kiki places a bomb in a rival gangster's car which explodes, killing his enemy.
 But Soto Kiki is nearby gloating and is subsequently arrested by the police who were also watching the property.
 Franquin concludes with a moral: "Gangster?
 Don't tell me about it.
 It's the worse job ever!"

-The book version replaced this unpleasant scene with a simple drawing of Gaston being released from prison, having been arrested with gangsters whom he assumed were friends of Spirou.
+The book version replaced this scene with a simple drawing of Gaston being released from prison, having been arrested with gangsters whom he assumed were friends of Spirou.

 Franquin created Le nid des Marsupilamis - which features extensive parenting sequences - while his wife Liliane expected their first child.

 In 1987, Marsu Productions launched a new series of the Marsupilami with La Queue du Marsupilami ("The Marsupilami's Tail").
 Set in the Palombian jungle, this series features the further adventures of the Marsupilami, his mate and their family.